Note: This guide has been updated to reflect Patch 10.5. While this guide will continue to be updated, make sure to check out our Mobafire guide!

-It’s been a week since Aphelios has dropped on the live server, and many players are still scratching their heads thinking “what exactly does he do?”
+Although Aphelios has been on the live servers for months now, players are still scratching their heads thinking “what exactly does he do?”
 In understanding Aphelios, we’ll be breaking his kit down into a few parts: overview (weapons, abilities, hud), gameplay, and combos.
 All of these elements are interconnected, but learning the basics are just as important, if not more, than learning his combos.
 Rioter Riotaether said it best:

 “Learning to wield the Weapon of the Faithful demands discipline, focus, and mental acuity, so consider this primer your first test of faith along the path to mastering a champion with one of the highest skill ceilings in the game.“